CiscoTestAutomation/pyats-image-builder/README.md

 #### `yaml loader`

 Host environment variables to be loaded into the build yaml.
-This provides a way to dynamically substitube varaibles in the yaml.
+This provides a way to dynamically substitute variables into yaml.
 The variables loaded will not be saved in the resulting yaml.
 This is an effective way to store and save yaml files.

 For example, a substitution of ssh key to a repository: